There is some funding available, usually through contestable funding pools, that you can apply for to support your projects.

 Te Puni Kōkiri and the Department of Internal Affairs are working together to develop a new approach to support marae to achieve their development aspirations.
 The new fund name is Oranga Marae and the purpose of this fund is to contribute to the cultural and physical revitalisation of marae as centres of Māori identity and mātauranga.

 Oranga Marae will enable marae to access funding from both Te Puni Kōkiri and Lottery sources through one process.
 Marae will be supported through the new process with engagement from regional advisors.
-More information will be available in February 2018 when the fund will be announced.

 National Heritage Preservation Incentive Fund